How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 The term “conduit” covers a wide range of products.
 While this guide focuses on EMT conduit (Electrical Metallic Tubing), professionals must be familiar with various types:

 - EMT (Electrical Metallic Tubing): A lightweight and thin-walled steel raceway.
-It cannot be threaded and is connected using clamp-type conduit connectors and fittings.
-It’s the most common type for exposed indoor commercial work.
+It cannot be threaded and is typically connected using listed clamp-type conduit connectors and fittings.
+It’s a very common choice for exposed indoor commercial work (refer to NEC Article 358 for allowed uses and installation requirements).

 - Rigid Metal Conduit (RMC): A heavy-duty, thick-walled galvanized steel tubing.
-This rigid conduit provides the highest degree of physical protection for wiring.
-You’ll often see rigid electrical conduit used in demanding industrial settings.
+This rigid conduit provides the highest degree of physical protection for wiring and is used in demanding industrial settings.

 - IMC Conduit (Intermediate Metal Conduit): A thinner, lighter-weight version of RMC.
-While stronger than EMT, it has a thinner wall than RMC but is still permitted for many of the same applications per NEC Article 342.
+While stronger than EMT, it has a thinner wall than RMC and is regulated under its own NEC article (Article 342).

 - Flexible Metal Conduit (FMC): Often called Greenfield conduit, this helically wound raceway is used for short runs, connecting to motors, or in areas where tight bends are needed.